ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 Increasing the NIE will:

 - Reduce the needs of allocating
-- Fasten iteration times
+- Speed up iteration times
-- Fasten insertion times (when the last entry isn't full)
+- Speed up insertion times when the last entry isn't full

 But also:

-- Increase the memory cost (of the last entry)
+- Increase the memory cost of the last entry when it isn't full
-- Worsen allocation performances (as the entries are larger)
+- Slow down insert times when the last entry is full (needs to allocate)